You wouldn’t walk the streets aimlessly asking people for their credit card number, would you?

-Creating a welcome email or welcome series is a top-notch strategy to take your email list to the next level, capture more leads, and bump up your revenue.
+Creating a welcome email or welcome series is a great way to take your email list to the next level, capture more leads, and bump up your revenue.

 Are you ready to learn how to craft a magnetic welcome series for your blog or business?

 What is a welcome series and why do you need one?

 A welcome series is a number of emails you send out after a new subscriber joins your email list.

 It’s a strategy you automate so every new subscriber receives it.